 The outbreak of the COVID-19 pandemic has had a profound effect on our society.
 While the death toll continues to rise, the preventative measures in place to minimize that death toll have had an enormous impact on the national and local economies.
 One measure of that impact has been job loss.
 From record low unemployment levels early in 2020 to record increases in weekly unemployment claims, the impact of the pandemic on employment figures is staggering.

-In partnership with the Arizona Department of Economic Security, the Maricopa Association of Governments has mapped by zip code the number of Arizona unemployment insurance claims filed since the start of stay-at-home orders in Arizona, between March 14, 2020 and June 11, 2020.
+In partnership with the Arizona Department of Economic Security, the Maricopa Association of Governments has mapped by zip code the number of Arizona unemployment insurance claims filed since the start of stay-at-home orders in Arizona, between March 14, 2020 and April 8, 2021.
+This is an aggregate count of unduplicated initial claims; some of these may not be ongoing at this time.
 As would be expected, the zip codes with the largest numbers are seen in the areas with the largest populations, like the Phoenix and Tucson metro areas, and areas in and around Flagstaff, Yuma, Prescott, and Kingman.
 However, there are no areas in the state that have escaped being hit by job loss.

 MAG has created maps for both Arizona and the MAG region.
 Each geography has one map that shows the total number of unemployment claims by zip code, and another that shows the number of unemployment claims as a percentage of each civilian workforce living in each zip code.